Research Assistant at Computer Vision and Multimedia Laboratory,

 Illinois Institute of Technology, Chicago

-Moreover, he is an actively engaged reviewer for over 6 prominent international journals, underscoring his commitment to the scholarly community.
+Moreover, I am actively engaged as a reviewer for over 6 prominent international journals, underscoring his commitment to the scholarly community.
 His research pursuits span a wide spectrum, encompassing Artificial Intelligence, Computer Vision, Computational Intelligence, Computational Biology, Machine Learning, and Pattern Recognition.
 In addition to this he has also delivered valauble knowlege as a guest lecturer in Mahindra University, India.

 A comprehensive genomic analysis was conducted on 566 SARS-CoV-2 genomes originating from India.
 This investigation unveiled genetic mutations spanning substitutions, deletions, insertions, and Single Nucleotide Polymorphisms (SNPs).
 The viral genomes were procured from the GISAID database.
 Within the spectrum of genetic alterations, 57 out of 64 SNPs were pinpointed within the coding regions of the SARS-CoV-2 genomes.
 The application of phylogenetic analysis accentuates the notable diversity existing among distinct strains of the virus.